zencart/documentation/content/user/shipping/free_shipping.md

 If the module is not installed click the install button.

 Click edit to configure the criteria to allow free shipping.

+## How can I allow free shipping but still show other shipping options as choices?

+You may wish to offer free shipping but still present paid shipping options,for example if your other shipping options are expedited for a higher fee.

+If this case, use the `Free Shipping Options` module on [Admin > Modules > Shipping](/user/admin_pages/modules/shipping/).

+You may configure shipping to be free under any of these conditions:

+- Always
+- Order Total less than or greater than a specified value
+- Order Weight less than or greater than a specified value
+- Order Item Count less than or greater than a specified value

+## My store shows free shipping but I don't want it!

+You may need to do one or more of these things.

+- Go to [Admin > Modules > Order Total](/user/admin_pages/modules/order_total/), and select *Shipping*, then press Edit.
+If *Allow Free Shipping* is true, turn it to false, or if you simply want to raise the  threshold, update the field *Free Shipping For Orders Over*.

+- Go to [Admin > Modules > Shipping](/user/admin_pages/modules/shipping/), and adjust or remove `Free Shipping Options` and/or `FREE SHIPPING!`.

+- Go to [Admin > Configuration > Shipping/Packaging](/user/admin_pages/configuration/configuration_shippingpackaging) and set `Order Free Shipping 0 Weight Status` to 0.
+Or, if you wish zero weight packages to generally be shipped free, but you're finding some products are zero weight and shouldn't be, see options below.

+## How do I find Zero Weight products in my store?

+- You could [build a report](/dev/code/reports/) to show items with zero weight.
+- You could [build a dashboard widget](/dev/code/widget/) to display zero weight items on your admin home page.